 Even for so-called expert travelers, booking airfares can be a nerve-wracking and budget-busting experience these days.
 Where once a little bit of know-how routinely resulted in airfares so low you almost couldn't afford not to travel, more recently airline mergers, capacity controls and route reductions have made finding ultra-cheap airfares much more difficult.

 Sometimes there is nothing you can do to avoid paying more than you'd like for an airfare, but there are a few things you can try to keep from paying more than you should.
-To help you sidestep the most common errors that even sophisticated travelers make when booking airfares, here are seven mistakes to avoid in the hyper-competitive modern travel market.
+To help you sidestep the most common errors that even sophisticated travelers make, here are seven mistakes to avoid when booking a flight.

 A large number of major cities both at home and abroad have more than one good-sized airport, but by searching only on a specific one, you won't see better fares to other gateways that are nearby and often offer lower airfares.
 A couple of classic domestic examples are Newark vs. JFK, or Long Beach vs. LAX; overseas a good example is Gatwick vs. Heathrow in London.